DanielReddJones/whoisthisjoker.com/content/jokerlinks/virtualoperatingsystems.md

 [OS.JS](https://www.os-js.org/) - This is more of a platform for making your own virtual desktop than an actual virtual Desktop, but they have a live demonstration thats fun to play with!

 [daedalOS](https://dustinbrett.com/) - This virtual OS is the personal site of Dustin Brett.
-Has an app for his blog, his videos, his music, etc. He linked it to me over HackerNews and while its not the most feature-rich, I thought it was neat enough to list here.
+Has an app for his blog, his videos, his music, etc. He linked it to me over HackerNews and while its not the most customizable, I thought it was pretty cool.

 [Windows Really Good Edition](https://www.newgrounds.com/portal/view/27549) - This is more of a joke, making fun of Windows ME.
 However, its the oldest "virtual OS" that I could find, having been developed in 2001.
 It runs in Flash and runs with Newgrounds Flash compatibility layer, *Ruffle.* One quick warning, if you have epilepsy clicking paint.exe or Windows Media Player is a bad idea.